oktetlabs/test-environment/doc/sphinx/pages/group_te_user.rst

 TE Exectuion
 ~~~~~~~~~~~~

-To run TE one need to have configuration files for all the TE subsystems.
+To run TE one needs to have configuration files for all the TE subsystems.

 See :ref:`TE Config Files Basics <doxid-group__te__user__run__details>` or :ref:`Test Environment <doxid-group__te>` for more information about config files creation and syntax.

-Below we describe what's happens upon dispatcher.sh execution and what artifacts are left after it.
+Below we describe what happens upon dispatcher.sh execution and what artifacts are left after it.

 As it was mentioned above the TE can be started by run.sh script located in you test suite directory or by direct dispatcher.sh invocation.